Emanuel Celler: United States House of Representatives (1923–73)

+1972 Democratic primary defeat

 In June 1972, Celler (then the House of Representatives' most senior member) unexpectedly lost the Democratic primary to a somewhat more liberal Democrat, attorney Elizabeth Holtzman, who eked out a 635-vote victory over Celler, based chiefly on Celler's opposition to feminism and the Equal Rights Amendment.
 At the time, Celler was the most senior congressman ever to have been ousted in a primary.
 Even though Celler remained on the ballot as the candidate of the Liberal Party, he decided not to campaign and endorsed Holtzman in September.
 This allowed Holtzman to win the general election that November with 66% of the vote, versus 23% for her Republican opponent.
 Celler received 7%.

 Final years

 In his final years, Celler remained busy, speaking about immigration and myriad other topics that occupied his half-century of public service.
-During the Watergate scandal of 1973–74, he was a frequent guest on television and radio programs, discussing the hearings and the position of Chairman of the Judiciary Committee, which he held for a record number of years.
+During the Watergate scandal of 1973–1974, he was a frequent guest on television and radio programs, discussing the hearings and the position of Chairman of the Judiciary Committee, which he held for a record number of years.
 If not for his electoral loss a few months before, Celler, not Peter Rodino of New Jersey, would have been conducting the hearings.
 Celler was on good terms with Richard Nixon and in the early part of the hearings indicated that he would have taken a less adversarial position than Rodino.

-In 1978, shortly after his 90th birthday, he granted an interview in which he reflected on his life and the presidents he had known, from Warren G. Harding to Gerald Ford who, like Presidents Kennedy, Johnson, and Nixon, had been Celler's House of Representatives colleague.
-The interview, however, is now lost as is the citation.
+In 1978, shortly before his 90th birthday, he granted an interview in which he reflected on New York and national politicians.

+Death

-Emanuel Celler died in his native Brooklyn at the age of 92.
+Emanuel Celler died in his home in Brooklyn on Jan 15, 1981 at the age of 92.